HVAC Schools in Tampa and St. Petersburg, FL

 Aspiring HVAC technicians typically attend classes or participate in an apprenticeship program before they become employed professionals.
 Apprenticeships average 2,000 hours of on-the-job training and 144 hours of classroom work annually for three to five years.

 The Florida Department of Education implements and oversees registered apprenticeships.
 Florida laws specify that tuition should not be charged for apprenticeship programs provided by Local Education Agencies (LEA).
 Apprentices who complete a program are awarded a certificate of completion and are granted journey-level status.
-A list of available apprenticeships, including HVAC, is maintained on the Department’s website.
+The Department’s website maintains a list of available apprenticeships, including HVAC.

-The Florida Gulf Coast Chapter of Associated Builders and Contractors sponsors trade apprenticeships including those in HVAC in Tampa.
-Applicants must be employed by a licensed contractor.
-The program takes four years to complete, during which time apprentices receive a minimum of 8,000 hours of on-the-job training while attending classroom lectures two nights a week.
+The Florida Gulf Coast Chapter of Associated Builders and Contractors sponsors trade apprenticeships, including those in HVAC in Tampa.
+A licensed contractor must employ applicants.
+The program takes four years to complete, during which apprentices receive a minimum of 8,000 hours of on-the-job training while attending classroom lectures two nights a week.

-The Refrigeration and Air Conditioning Contractors Association Inc.(RACCA) offers two apprenticeship programs in St. Petersburg; one in residential, light commercial HVAC installation and servicing, the other in commercial refrigeration servicing.
+The Refrigeration and Air Conditioning Contractors Association Inc.(RACCA) offers two apprenticeship programs in St. Petersburg: one for residential and light commercial HVAC installation and servicing and the other for commercial refrigeration servicing.

 Apprentices attend classes two nights a week at Pinellas Technical College (Clearwater Campus) while receiving full-time on-the-job training from their employer.
-The program takes four years to complete, and tuition is $700 per year.
-If the employer is a member of RACCA, apprentice tuition is reduced to $600 per year.
+The program takes four years to complete.
+If the employer is a member of RACCA, apprentice tuition is reduced.

-Notably, St. Petersburg College is a recipient of a five-year Florida Apprenticeship Grant.
+Notably, St. Petersburg College is a recipient of annual Florida Apprenticeship Grants.
 Construction trades are among the approved programs.
 Applicants must contact the college for details of programs available and schedules as that information is not provided on their website.

 Also, workers seeking HVAC and HVAC/R apprenticeship programs can find several available through national industry associations such as: